Frank Leymann: Pattern languages

 Leymann and his group investigated the use of pattern languages not only in the area of cloud computing but in several other domains like the internet of things, green business processes, or quantum computing.
 The use of pattern languages to (semi-)automatically rewrite the architecture of software has been suggested.
 Patterns are abstractions of concrete working solutions, but in course of the abstraction process the knowledge about these workings solutions is lost - with the consequence that working solutions are created over and over again when a pattern is applied.
 To avoid this ineffectiveness, the reuse of concrete solutions has been investigated and worked out.
-In order to show that newly developed concepts are applicable outside of computer science they are applied to the humanities, especially to the domain of films and musicology.
+In order to show that pattern languages and corresponding new concepts are applicable outside of computer science, they are regularly applied in the humanities, especially to the domain of films and musicology.

 Quantum Computing

 Quantum computing has the potential to solve problems that are intractable today.
 But programming quantum computers is very different from programming classical computers.
 In order to support practitioners building solutions based on quantum computers, Leymann and his group proposed a platform for sharing knowledge about building corresponding applications.
-Within the project PlanQK (which Leymann leads as scientific director) this platform is built.
-Other work focuses on development tools supporting the creation of applications on noisy quantum computers.
+Within the project PlanQK (which Leymann lead as scientific director) this platform was built.
+Other work focused on a software engineering method for developing hybrid quantum applications, and corresponding development tools supporting the creation of applications even on noisy quantum computers.
+Also, raising awareness of the quantum security thread and associated post-quantum cryptography is a key aspect of his work.